dankamongmen/notcurses/doc/man/man3/notcurses_input.3.md

 Ctrl pressed along with 'J' or 'M', whether Shift is pressed or not, currently registers as **NCKEY_ENTER**.
 This will likely change in the future.

+When the Kitty keyboard disambiguation protocol is used, most of these issues are resolved.

 # SEE ALSO